High Street (TV series): Summary

-After several confessions to the police, it is revealed that the Castrodes family was involved in a sinister plot.
+After several confessions to the police, it is revealed that the Castrodes family was involved in a sinister plot and corrupt and criminal activities.
 Nikki is surrendered to the authorities, while Wesley dies in a car accident while pursuing Sky and Gino.
 Meanwhile, Tori and Esteves kidnap Tania and her baby, Star, and hold them hostage at the abandoned Northford High School.
 Sky and Gino arrive, only to realize it is a trap.
 In a heroic act, Sky saves her family and friends but sacrifices her life in the process.
 The police ultimately kill Tori and Esteves thus the nightmarish ordeal finally comes to an end.

 At Sky's funeral, her loved ones gather to celebrate her life.
-Eight months later, Nikki takes responsibility for her involvement in her family's crimes.
+Eight months later, Nikki takes responsibility for her involvement and partaking in her family's crimes and atrocities.
 Gino begins to reclaim his childhood through playing the guitar again; Yana and Z work at the Women of Today Crisis Center; Tim and Poch, as well as Archie and Roxy, are married; and Sanya and Kenjie renew their friendship.
 Dante discovers a USB containing the "Northford Files," a collection of data Sky had completed before her death.

 One year after Sky's passing, her family and friends reunite to mark her death anniversary.
-Dante presents the "Northford Files" documentary, which concludes with Sky's inspiring final message, leaving everyone that her legacy has moved.
+Dante presents the "Northford Files" documentary, which concludes with Sky's inspiring final message, leaving everyone that her legacy has moved, exposing publicly all of the brutal and fiendish happenings in Northford High, and the threat of the corruptions, atrocities, and evilness of William and Tori have been dismantled and defeated once and for all.